Image Credit: static.ddmcdn

-The findings of the research were published on Tuesday in the journal Molecular Psychiatry.
+The findings of the study were published in the Canadian Medical Association Journal.